Evolution of American English

 • wilt

-Other words that were simply “created” included such terms as “groundhog,” an animal that didn’t exist in England; “lightning rod” for whiskey; “belittle,” coined by Thomas Jefferson in 1787; “bamboozle,” meaning to swindle, and hundreds of others.
+Other words that were “created” included such terms as “groundhog,” an animal that didn’t exist in England; “lightning rod” for whiskey; “belittle,” coined by Thomas Jefferson in 1787; “bamboozle,” meaning to swindle, and hundreds of others.

 Of other terms, the meaning was changed, such as: